Justin Brazeau: Boston Bruins

 Brazeau signed an AHL contract with the Providence Bruins in 2021.

 In his first season in the Boston Bruins organization, Brazeau once again started in the ECHL, being assigned to the Maine Mariners to start the 2021–22 season.
 However, after finding success with the Mariners, he was called up to Providence after only 18 games, where he would spend the rest of the season and continue his success, scoring 15 goals for 31 points.

 Brazeau looked to build off his success in the Bruins organization in 2022–23 season, and made the AHL team to start the season.
 Brazeau had another strong season and helped the P-Bruins win the Atlantic Division.
 However, the team would be eliminated by the Hartford Wolf Pack in four games in the opening round of Calder Cup playoffs.

 On July 4, 2023, the Providence Bruins announced that they had resigned Brazeau to a one-year AHL contract.

 In the midst of his third season with the Providence Bruins, Brazeau signed a two-year, two-way contract with the Boston Bruins on February 19, 2024.
 He was then called up to make his NHL debut against the Dallas Stars.
 Brazeau scored his first NHL goal in his NHL debut against the Stars on the same day.
 Brazeau's story gained attention due to his many years in the minors prior to his call-up and debut.
 Brazeau's size and play earned him a regular spot in the NHL lineup following his debut.
 He continued to prove his worth to the Bruins with his first career two-goal effort against the Ottawa Senators on March 19, 2024.
 Brazeau exited a game against the Nashville Predators with an upper-body injury.
 The injury would keep Brazeau out the rest of the regular season.
-Brazeau wouldn't return to the ice for the Bruins until Game 5 of the first round of the 2024 Stanley Cup playoffs against the Toronto Maple Leafs.
+Brazeau would not return to the ice for the Bruins until Game 5 of the first round of the 2024 Stanley Cup playoffs against the Toronto Maple Leafs.
 Brazeau would record his first NHL playoff point with an assist on Hampus Lindholm's game-tying goal in Game 7 of the first round.
-The Bruins would end up beating the Leafs 2-1 to advance to the second round of the playoffs.
+The Bruins would end up beating the Leafs 2–1 to advance to the second round of the playoffs.
 Brazeau would score his first career playoff goal in Game 1 of the second round against the Florida Panthers.

-Brazeau would make the 2024–25 Opening Night roster for the Bruins, and would solidify himself as a lineup regular.
+Brazeau would make the 2024–25 opening night roster for the Bruins, and would solidify himself as a lineup regular.
 Brazeau proved himself to be a valuable fourth liner for a struggling Bruins team, recording nine goals and eight assists throughout January.
-However, the Bruins struggles, along with an expiring contract, led to speculation that Brazeau's big body and solid production would provide a valuable trade asset to the team.
+However, the Bruins' struggles, along with an expiring contract, led to speculation that Brazeau's big body and solid production would provide a valuable trade asset to the team.